-I spent an hour today with the IFS person in charge of Quality Assurance in our products.
+I spent an hour today with the IFS person in charge of Quality Assurance for our products.
 It was a most pleasant, and interesting, conversation.
 I’ll share some of it with you.
 One of the basic points of understanding is: all software has bugs.
 Ours, Microsoft’s, SAP’s, the video game you picked up for your kids – all software.
-Some bugs are known, some are not.
-And some that are known get reclassified as ‘features’(that’s a topic for a separate essay).
+Some bugs are known, some are not and some that are known get reclassified as ‘features’(that’s a topic for a separate essay).
 So given that, what can and should be done?

 Our guru walked me through the IFS QA framework.
-At a very high level, he explained that automated testing, where pre-formatted inputs of data and simulated keystrokes are fed in to the system via a testing program, can reasonably exercise 75 to 80% of the code.
-The output of these exercises are compared (also automated) to a pre-built expected outcome reference file.
+At a very high level, he explained that automated testing, where pre-formatted inputs of data and simulated keystrokes are fed into the system via a testing program, can reasonably exercise 75–80% of the code.
+The output of these exercises is compared (also automated) to a pre-built expected outcome reference file.
 When they match, life is good; the programs are functioning as designed.
 When they don’t match, something is wrong.
 An error exception report is generated and routed to, among others, the QA manager for further investigation.

-These manual test scripts should cover 20 to 25% of the system, making sure that each function type (add, delete, inquire, report etc.) is represented, as well as key functions.
+These manual test scripts should cover 20–25% of the system, making sure that each function type (add, delete, inquire, report etc.) is represented, as well as key functions.

 Our conversation covered many other points but I thought these items were interesting enough in general to share.
 Does your group engage in a QA process that is similar to IFS?
-If you have feedback to share, please leave a comment, thanks.
+If you have feedback to share, please leave a comment.